How Much Will The Royal Wedding Cost? Here’s The Breakdown For Prince Harry And Meghan Markle’s Big Day

 The invitations for the royal wedding, created by Barnard &Westwood, were estimated to cost $290,000.
 The invites feature the Prince of Wales’ badge printed in gold ink.

 The UK site Bridebook provided estimates for other royal wedding expenses, including a catering estimate of $686,000 for the lunch and dinner receptions.
-Drinks will likely come from the Royal Palace cellars, but it’s estimated that at least 2,300 bottles of spirits will be opened, including 1,700 bottles of vintage Bollinger champagne and at least 650 bottles of wine, whiskey, and cocktails to be poured for over 600 guests throughout the day.
+Drinks will likely come from the royal palace cellars, but it’s estimated that at least 2,300 bottles of spirits will be opened, including 1,700 bottles of vintage Bollinger champagne and at least 650 bottles of wine, whiskey, and cocktails to be poured for over 600 guests throughout the day.

 The lemon elderflower wedding cake, whipped up by East London pastry chef Claire Ptak, is rumored to cost more than $70,000.